 It's your voice.
 Use It

-If you have a question that you would like to put to the leader of the council, any other member of the Cabinet, or the chairman of a particular scrutiny or other committee, you must submit it in writing (by email if you prefer) no later than 2pm on the second working day before the council meeting to:
+If you have a question that you want to put to the leader of the council or any other member of the Cabinet, or the chair of a particular committee or scrutiny committee, you must submit it in writing.

 Oxfordshire County Council